Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 Officer - 0:59:43

-this year, two of the priority twos have been actioned and two of the priority threes, which
+At this precise moment in time I don't believe so.
+Of the agreed actions that we have madethis year, two of the priority twos have been actioned and two of the priority threes, which

 is the table.
 My page says 91, but I think that might be your 89.